Poincar\'e inequality on minimal graphs over manifolds and applications: Splitting theorems for minimal graphs

-Let $M_r$ denote the graph of $\tilde{u}_r$ in $\Si_r\times\R$.
-Without loss of generality, we assume $(M_{r_i},\bar{p}_{r_i})=\f1{r_i}(M,\bar{p})$ converges in the induced Hausdorff sense to $(C',o)$, where $C'$ is a closed subset in $C\times\R$.
-We call $C'$ \emph{a tangent cone of $M$ at infinity}.
-From Lemma \ref{pM+Minfty} and Theorem \ref{CovconeC}, we conclude that $C'$ is a metric cone in $C\times\R$ (the case $r_j\to0$ is similar to the case $r_j\to\infty$).
+for any $t_1,t_2>0$.
+From Theorem 5.4 in \cite{D} and the argument in Theorem \ref{CovconeC}, we conclude that $C'$ is a metric cone in $C\times\R$ (the case $r_j\to0$ is similar to the case $r_j\to\infty$).
 From the above argument, $C'$ also splits off a line isometrically, i.e., the tangent cone $C'$ of the minimal graph $M$ at infinity splits off a line isometrically.
 Furthermore, the splitting holds even independent of the linear growth of $u$ as follows. \begin{theorem} Let $\Si$ be a complete noncompact Riemannian manifold of nonnegative Ricci curvature and Euclidean volume growth.
-If $M$ is a minimal graph over $\Si$ with the non-constant smooth graphic function $u$, then any tangent cone of $M$ at infinity is a metric cone, which splits off a line isometrically. \end{theorem} \begin{proof} From Theorem \ref{hlcMG} and the above argument, we only need to consider the case $\sup_\Si|Du|=\infty$.
+If $M$ is a minimal graph over $\Si$ with the non-constant smooth graphic function $u$, then there is a tangent cone of $M$ at infinity, which is a metric cone and splits off a line isometrically. \end{theorem} \begin{proof} From Theorem \ref{hlcMG} and the above argument, we only need to consider the case $\sup_\Si|Du|=\infty$.
 From Lemma \ref{MVI} and \eqref{De1/v}, we have